-Have you tried homemade barbecue sauce?
+Have you tried making barbecue sauce?
 If you haven’t, it’s time to give it a try.
-And if you have but you haven’t found a recipe you love yet, this Tangy Memphis BBQ Sauce recipe just might be the one.
+And if you have but you haven’t found a recipe you love yet, this Memphis-style barbecue sauce recipe just might be the one.

-It’s no wonder BBQ sauce is one of the most popular sauces and condiments around.
+It’s no wonder barbecue sauce is one of the most popular sauces and condiments around.
 There’s a style of sauce for every pallet and to suit every kind of dish!

-If you haven’t made a homemade BBQ sauce before, this is a terrific place to start.
+If you haven’t made a homemade barbecue sauce before, this is a terrific place to start.

-In less than 15 minutes, you’ll have a homemade sauce at your fingertips that is likely to have you swearing off store-bought sauces forever.
+In less than 15 minutes, you’ll have a tangy barbeque sauce at your fingertips that is likely to have you swearing off store-bought sauces forever.

 How To Make Barbecue Sauce